 Gregg LaBerge, Director of the Forensics and Evidence Division and the Police Department states that, “The design of the building exterior was chosen to match other buildings in the Golden Triangle while incorporating subtle distinctions such as the DNA helix structure.”

-At Douglass Colony, we understand the value of having your different experts working under one roof.
+Douglass Colony understands the value of having different experts working under one roof.
 It makes working together easier and more efficient.
-It allows us to implement complex designs like this one.
+It allows for the implementation of complex designs like this one.
 Now the Denver police can enjoy these advantages with their forensic teams.
 The lab, previously located in a cramped 14,000 sq ft space on the 6th floor of the Denver Police Administration Building (PAB), is now expanded to house all nine forensic units under one roof in the innovative 60,000 sq ft laboratory.
 The close proximity of all nine forensic units improves operation communications, coordination and efficiency of all forensic work conducted.